We’re up to the PAX 3 now guys.

 It’s easy to use, convenient to carry around, and produces lots of tasty vapor.
 Performance really is the strong point with this new model and as long as you pack the oven correctly (shown in video) it’s a very consistent vape.

-Click here to buy one direct from the official PAX store for $275 with free shipping.
+Click here to buy one direct from the official PAX store with free shipping.
 PAX compensates me if you buy through my link and I appreciate your support more than you can imagine!

 VapeRating: 84/100 (Top Pick)